Fyssion/GlaDOS/README.md

 Features:

 - "Highlight" trigger word system
-- Blocking and tempblocking users from triggering your highlight words
+- Blocking and tempblocking users and channels from triggering notifications
 - Easy-to-read notification messages
 - More features on the way, such as setting your timezone